24 hours in Aldeburgh

 for a late bite to eat or pop into The Dolphin pub

 for a nice refreshing drink before you start the journey home.

-If you have time, pop to the Red House
+If you still have time, visit the Red House

-(7) on your way home for an hour or two to learn more about Benjamin Britten.
+on your way home for an hour or two to discover the story about Benjamin Britten.

 48 High Street, Aldeburgh, Suffolk IP15 5AB

 Telephone: 01728 453637

 Opening times: Monday to Saturday: 10am - 3pm | Sunday: Closed